-The Environmental Sustainability Committee (ESC) is responsible for educating faculty, classified professionals, and students regarding recycling, conservation, and hazardous waste disposal.
-The committee investigates projects and policies that encourage compliance with AB 75 and encourages the college to satisfy the guidelines of SABRC (State Agency Buy Recycle Campaign).
-The committee oversees sustainable development on campus and works with building committees and green architects.
-The committee reviews the annual AB 75 report, and summarizes the findings for the Academic Senate.
-The committee assesses campus needs regarding recycling and environmental stewardship and provides feedback to the president.
+The Environmental Sustainability Committee (ESC) is responsible for educating faculty, classified professionals, and students regarding resource stewardship, waste reduction, and environmental conservation.
+The committee investigates projects and policies that encourage compliance with state legislation for such issues as recycling (AB 75, SB 1016, AB 341), organics recycling (SB 1826), and short-term climate pollutants reduction (SB 1383).
+The committee reviews the annual AB 75 report and summarizes the findings for the Academic Senate.
+Additionally, the committee assesses campus needs regarding environmental sustainability and provides reports to campus Administration.